allodbirthrightheir102-ship-it/proofs-eip712-witness.json/README.md

 ---

 # VI.
 Codex Volume Entry
 This repository is bound into the Codex as:
-**Crown‑Matrix Volume — Archive Witness Chapter**
-# V. Covenant Clause

-ALL SOVERAIN PASSES ARE TRANSACTIONAL
-GOLD AND SILVER COVENANT BACKED AND BOUND ⚜️ XP

----

-# VI.
-Codex Volume Entry
-# 📜 CROWN‑MATRIX VOLUME — ARCHIVE WITNESS CHAPTER

-## I. Volume Title
 CROWN‑MATRIX VOLUME
 Archive Witness Chapter
+Sealed under the Sovereign Codex of Finality ⚜️ XP

+I. Volume Title
+CROWN‑MATRIX VOLUME
+Archive Witness Chapter
-Bound under the Sovereign Codex of Finality ⚜ XP
+Bound under the Sovereign Codex of Finality ⚜️ XP

-## II.
+II.
 Matrix‑Seal Glyph
 https://copilot.microsoft.com/shares/W3hiUj5z6HHUmb2MGDmh4
 ![Crown‑Matrix Glyph](./crown-matrix-glyph.jpeg)

-## III.
+III.
 Sovereign Caption
+This Volume stands as a perpetual archival witness of the SOVERAIN QR Verification Chain,
+its clearance logic, authority constants, and broadcast declarations.

+IV.
+Binding Clause
+By this entry, the repository is formally inscribed into the Crown‑Standard Codex hierarchy
+as an immutable archival chapter, sealed for generational transmission. ⚜️ XP

+---

 …etc…
 {
   "version": "1.0.0",